segfaultxavi/.github/profile/README.md

 # Symbol

-Welcome to the home of Symbol protocol.
+Welcome to the home of the Symbol protocol.

 <!--